 This course is one of the few offered nationwide that includes both classroom instruction and a supervised clinical practicum.
 Register early — courses fill quickly.
-We limit class enrollment to 30 to ensure an optimal learning experience.
+We limit class enrollment to 60 participants in the education portion and 30 in each clinical day to ensure an optimal learning experience.

-And, if you have ever thought about starting your own foot and nail care business, consider attending our new program, Foot and Nail Care: How to Start and Run Your Own Business.
-This 2-hour program is held the evening before the Foot and Nail Care: Education for Nurses program.
+And, if you have ever thought about starting your own foot and nail care business, consider attending our new program, Foot and Nail Care: Starting a Business.
+This 3-hour program is held the evening before the Foot and Nail Care: Education for Nurses program.

 Her program: Foot and Nail Care: Education for Nurses